Band spectrum singularities for Schr\"odinger operators: Introduction

+Furthermore, if $\mu(z)$ depends analytically on $z$, then the characteristic polynomial of $M(z,\kappa)$ also depends analytically on $z$. \end{theorem}

+In particular, Theorem \ref{thm:1new} reduces the Floquet-Bloch problem \eqref{eq:floquet} to the finite-dimensional characteristic value problem \eqref{eq:det}.
+In addition, the theory of holomorphic families of operators of type (A) (which we review in \S\ref{chp:2}) ensures that we can represent all the eigenvalues of $H_z$ by analytic functions on $\mathbb{R}$.
+This means that if $\mu_0$ is an eigenvalue of $H_{z_0}$ for some $z_0 \in \mathbb{R}$, then there exists a function $\mu(z)$, analytic on $\mathbb{R}$, such that $\mu(z)$ is an eigenvalue of $H_z$ for all $z \in \mathbb{R}$ and $\mu(z_0) = \mu_0$.
+Later, we will classify the types of band-spectrum degeneracies depending on which coefficients of the characteristic polynomial of $M(z,\kappa)$ vanish.
+Because analytic functions either vanish identically or only on a discrete set, the second part of Theorem \ref{thm:1new} will guarantee that the spectral degeneracies identified for small values of $z$ must persist for generic values of $z$.

-Theorem \ref{thm:1} allows us to develop a systematic framework for the generic analysis of dispersion surfaces of periodic Schr\"odinger operators of the form $H_z = -\Delta + zV$.
-The most interesting case consists of potentials $V$ that are invariant under the lattice symmetries: for instance, $2\pi/3$-invariant and even in the case of the honeycomb lattice; or invariant under the octahedral group for cubic lattices.
-This is because additional symmetries come with higher multiplicities of eigenvalues, which in turn translate to singularities in the band spectrum; this induces exotic behavior of waves.
-As an application of Theorem \ref{thm:1}, we study band spectrum singularities for Schr\"odinger invariant under the three three-dimensional cubic lattices: the simple, body-centered and face-centered cubic lattices -- see \S\ref{chp:3}-\ref{chp:4} for precise definitions.
+We apply Theorem \ref{thm:1new} to Schr{\" o}dinger operators $H_z$ with a potential $V$ invariant under the symmetries of the lattice: for instance, $2\pi/3$-invariant and even in the case of the honeycomb lattice; or invariant under the octahedral group for cubic lattices.
+This is because additional symmetries come with higher multiplicities of eigenvalues, which in turn translate to singularities in the band spectrum.
+At the dynamical levels, waves initially localized in frequency near these high-degeneracy momenta exhibit anomalous propagation.
+For instance, for Schr\"odinger operators invariant under the honeycomb lattice, they are two-scale functions whose envelop effectively solve a Dirac equations \cite{feffer14}.
+As an explicit example, we study the band spectrum singularities of Schr\"odinger operators invariant under the three 3D cubic lattices: the simple, body-centered and face-centered cubic lattices -- see \S\ref{chp:3}-\ref{chp:4} for precise definitions and Figure \ref{fig:2} for visual representations of their Brillouin zone and of the results of Theorem \ref{thm:2}.